iden3/claim-schema-vocab/credentials/common-v2.md

 }
 ```

-# expiration
+# expirationDate

-The expiration is expected to be within an expected range for the verifier.
+The expirationDate is expected to be within an expected range for the verifier.
 For example, a verifier can check that the expiration of a verifiable credential is not in the past.
 ```
-  "expiration": "2361-03-21T21:14:48+02:00"
+  "expirationDate": "2361-03-21T21:14:48+02:00"
 ```

 # revNonce